isaacnmm/pestpolicy-hugo2XX/content/posts/best-heat-gun-for-removing-paint/index.md

 Importantly, the professional heat gun comes with a long and tough power cord (1.
 8m) that will serve a large area without extra extensions while removing paints.
 Not forgetting, this heat gun has a nice hanging ring for storage or point clip when cooling.

-Pros:
-- Powerful 1800W heat gun
-- 100% safe has heat guard protectors
-- Wide range of use and comfortable hand grip
-- 4 Replaceable high-quality nozzles concentrators and deflectors
-- Relatively long and tough power cord 1.
+Pros: - Powerful 1800W heat gun - 100% safe has heat guard protectors - Wide range of use and comfortable hand grip - 4 Replaceable high-quality nozzles concentrators and deflectors - Relatively long and tough power cord 1.

 8m - Has a nice hanging ring and simple start - Excellent LCD- allows smooth incremental (20F range) - Wide temperature range - from 212-1112 - Engineered with scientific ergonomic design and beautiful color - Has a heat overload protective device inbuilt - Has inbuilt cooling mode and manual airflow control - Impressive performance and budget friendly

-Cons:
-- Unsuitable for very large paint removal project
+Cons: - Unsuitable for very large paint removal project

+> See Also: > What's the best belt sander for deck >.

 ###  [5.
 TECCPO 1500W Professional Electric Hot Air Heat Gun](https://www.amazon.com/dp/B07TJFDQHF/?tag=p-policy-20)